 Can I work remotely for a Gibraltar tech company?

-What is ACSP status and how does it help tech workers in Gibraltar?
+What is HEPSS and how does it help senior tech workers in Gibraltar?

 Are there junior tech roles available in Gibraltar, or is it mainly senior hiring?

-Junior roles exist but are more competitive.
-The major operators do take on graduates and early-career developers, particularly in QA and support roles.
+Junior roles exist but are more competitive relative to available positions.
+The major operators do take on graduates and early-career developers, particularly in QA and support functions.
+HMGoG has also publicly advertised junior software developer internships.
 Mid-level and senior roles are more plentiful relative to the candidate pool.
-If you are junior, building experience in iGaming, regulated fintech, or high-scale systems elsewhere first makes your Gibraltar application significantly stronger.
+Building experience in iGaming, regulated fintech, or high-scale systems before applying to Gibraltar makes a junior application significantly stronger.

 How do Gibraltar tech salaries compare to London?